-Niranjan has a broad commercial practice.
-Over the past year, he has been instructed to act in complex, high-value cases in the Supreme Court (on three occasions), the Court of Appeal (on three occasions), the Commercial Court and the Chancery Division.
-He has also acted as sole counsel in the High Court and County Courts.
+Niranjan came to the attention of the legal directories at an unusually early stage (around three years call) and has rapidly developed a broad commercial practice.
+He has substantial appellate experience, having appeared on numerous occasions in the Supreme Court and the Court of Appeal in cases involving complex questions of law.
+He has also acted in high-value cases in the Commercial Court and the Chancery Division and in international arbitration, in addition to appearing as sole counsel in the High Court and various County Courts.
 Before coming to the Bar, Niranjan read and taught law at Oxford, where he was a Vinerian, Eldon and Rhodes Scholar.

 Recent cases include:

-Arcadia Petroleum Ltd v Bosworth: Acting for Arcadia in the Supreme Court in a jurisdiction challenge: the case concerns the jurisdictional characterisation of conspiracy, knowing receipt, dishonest assistance and breach of fiduciary duty claims under the Brussels Regulation (Recast) and the Lugano Convention.
+Arcadia Petroleum Ltd v Bosworth: Acted for Arcadia in the Supreme Court and the Court of Justice of the European Union in a jurisdiction challenge arising out of a claim worth in excess of $300 million.
+The issues included the jurisdictional characterisation of conspiracy, knowing receipt, dishonest assistance and breach of fiduciary duty claims under the Brussels Regulation (Recast) and the Lugano Convention.

 Goldman Sachs International v Novo Banco 1 WLR 3683: Acted for the claimants in the Supreme Court in a claim worth in excess of $600 million.
 The issues before the Supreme Court concerned the interpretation of the EU Directives relating to bank resolution and reorganisation and article 25 of the Brussels Regulation (Recast).